sakshishukla1996/SpeechTopSeg/README.md

 Segmentation purity and coverage F-score

-Two similar scripts are provided to calculate the segmentation purity and coverage F-score ([metrics explanation](https://pyannote.github.io/pyannote-metrics/reference.html#segmentation)):
+Two similar scripts are provided to calculate the segmentation purity and coverage F-score and can be found [here](./additional_experiments/evaluation)
+([metrics explanation](https://pyannote.github.io/pyannote-metrics/reference.html#segmentation)):
  - `segmentation_f_measure_e2e.py` -- intended for the output of an audio-based end-to-end system, which provides one label for each window of a fixed size (currently hardcoded to 10 seconds);
  - `segmentation_f_measure_pipeline.py` -- intended for the output of a text-based pipeline system, which provides one label for each sentence.